Master2k0/Document_Scanner/README.md

 5. Select corners of document automatically
 6. Crop document based on selected corners

-## Steps to crop a document
-1. Select 4 corners of document (manually or automatically)
-2. Calculate
 ## Build requirements
 - python 3.6
 - fbs